Anne Milton: Parliamentary career

 She abstained on the parliamentary vote on the legalisation of same sex marriage in February 2013 citing a lack of consensus amongst her constituents.
 In March 2015, she was appointed to the Privy Council of the United Kingdom and therefore granted the title The Right Honourable.
 She voted for the United Kingdom to remain with the European Union (EU) in the June 2016 membership referendum.
 Milton was re-elected as MP for Guildford in the 2017 snap general election.
-After the election, she was selected as the Minister of State for Skills and Apprenticeships and the Minister for Women.
+Following the election, she was selected as the Minister of State for Skills and Apprenticeships and the Minister for Women.

 On 23 October 2018, Milton resigned from the Commons Reference Group on Representation and Inclusion, chaired by Commons speaker John Bercow, citing incompetence in Bercow's ability to tackle bullying and sexual harassment problems in Parliament.

 On 23 July 2019, Milton resigned as Minister of State for Skills and Apprenticeships shortly before Boris Johnson was announced as the new leader of the Conservative Party and, thus, Prime Minister.
 She said that she could not serve in a government which said there was a possibility of the UK leaving the European Union with no deal.
 She had the whip removed in September 2019 and subsequently sat as an independent politician.
 She stood for re-election in the 2019 general election as an independent and lost to the Conservative candidate Angela Richardson.

 Post-political career

 In 2021, Milton joined KPMG as an associate.
+In 2022, Milton joined lobbying firm PLMR as an advisor.

 Personal life

 She married her first husband Neil Milton in 1979 in Haywards Heath; the couple later divorced.
-Her second husband, Dr. Graham Henderson, whom she married in February 2000 in Surrey, is a former local medical director at Virgin Healthcare.
+Her second husband, Dr Graham Henderson, whom she married in February 2000 in Surrey, is a former local medical director at Virgin Healthcare.
 Milton lives in Surrey and has four children, one of whom is yachtswoman Nikki Henderson.